rwapp/A11yUITests/README.md

 ### Label Presence

 `labelPresence` or `a11yCheckValidLabelFor(element: XCUIElement)` checks the element has an accessibility label that is a minimum of 2 characters long.
+Pass a `minMeaningfulLength` argument to `a11yCheckValidLabelFor(element: XCUIElement, minMeaningfulLength: Int )` to change the minimum length.
 This counts towards [WCAG 2.1 Guideline 1.1 Text Alternatives](https://www.w3.org/TR/WCAG21/#text-alternatives) but does not guarantee compliance.

 ### Button Label

-`buttonLabel` or `a11yCheckValidLabelFor(interactiveElement: XCUIElement)` checks labels for interactive elements begin with a capital letter and don't contain a full stop or the word button.
+`buttonLabel` or `a11yCheckValidLabelFor(interactiveElement: XCUIElement)` checks labels for interactive elements begin with a capital letter and don't contain a period or the word button.
+Checks the label is a minimum of 2 characters long.
+Pass a `minMeaningfulLength` argument to `a11yCheckValidLabelFor(interactiveElement: XCUIElement, minMeaningfulLength: Int )` to change the minimum length.
 This follows [Apple's guidance for writing accessibility labels](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/iPhoneAccessibility/Making_Application_Accessible/Making_Application_Accessible.html#//apple_ref/doc/uid/TP40008785-CH102-SW6).
 Buttons should all have the button trait applied, but this is currently untestable.

 Note: This test is not localised.

 ### Image Label

 `imageLabel` or `a11yCheckValidLabelFor(image: XCUIElement)` checks accessible images don't contain the words image, picture, graphic, or icon, and checks that the label isn't reusing the image filename.
+Checks the label is a minimum of 2 characters long.
+Pass a `minMeaningfulLength` argument to `a11yCheckValidLabelFor(image: XCUIElement, minMeaningfulLength: Int )` to change the minimum length.
 This follows [Apple's guidelines for writing accessibility labels](https://developer.apple.com/videos/play/wwdc2019/254/).
 Images should all have the image trait applied, but this is currently untestable.
 Care should be given when deciding whether to make images accessible to avoid creating unnecessary noise.

 Note: This test is not localised.